Pre-Existing Conditions in NC Claims

 - Previous car accidents -- Prior accident injuries give the insurer ammunition to attribute current symptoms to older events.

-How to Protect Your Claim When You Have a Pre-Existing Condition
+How to Build a Strong Pre-Existing Condition Case

 This is the most important rule.
 Never hide pre-existing conditions from your doctor.
 Your doctor needs your full medical history to provide proper treatment and to accurately document what changed after the accident.